testillano/kcap/README.md

 ## Download

-The project scripts can be used separately without need to clone/download this project because deployment patching procedure will pull the `kcap` docker image from Docker Hub when needed:
+The project scripts can be used separately without need to clone/download this project because deployment patching procedure will pull the `kcap` docker image from Docker Hub when needed.
+Just copy/paste the following in a `bash` shell, and run `./capture.sh` script to start:

 ```bash
 wget https://raw.githubusercontent.com/testillano/kcap/master/\